tarikulrabbyakashnovel007/Fury-Privacy-Policy/README.md

 - vanity url code to check vanity in status and fire the actions
 - channel ID to send thanks message when someone adds thier vanity in status
 - role ID to assign reward role
-- thanks message - the message that gets send on channel =
+- thanks message - the message that gets sent on channel

 ## 4. This Privacy Policy doesn't answer my question.
 What should I do?